Anton Mader: World War II

 World War II in Europe began on Friday 1 September 1939 when German forces invaded Poland.
 In preparation of the invasion, I. Gruppe of JG 76 had been moved to an airfield at Stubendorf, present-day Izbicko in Poland, on 17 August 1939 and supported the German advance on the central and southern sectors of the front.

 On 24 September 1940, Mader was appointed Staffelkapitän of 1.
 Staffel of Jagdgeschwader 2 "Richthofen" (JG 2—2nd Fighter Wing).
 He succeeded Oberleutnant Otto Bertram who was transferred.

 The Gruppenkommandeur of II.
 Gruppe of JG 77, Hauptmann Helmut Henz, was killed in action on 25 May 1941.
 In consequence, Mader was given command of the Gruppe.
 Command of 1.
 Staffel of JG 2 was given to Leutnant Ulrich Adrian.
 In July 1941, SS-Gruppenführer Reinhard Heydrich briefly served in II.
 Gruppe under the command of Mader.

 Eastern Front

-In preparation for Operation Barbarossa, the German invasion of the Soviet Union, was moved to Bucharest and was located in the sector of Heeresgruppe Süd (Army Group South).
+In preparation for Operation Barbarossa, the German invasion of the Soviet Union, II.
+Gruppe was moved to Bucharest and was located in the sector of Heeresgruppe Süd (Army Group South).
 II.
 Gruppe arrived in Bucharest on 15 June.
 Five days later, III.
 Gruppe moved to Roman.
 That evening, the pilots and ground crews were briefed of the upcoming invasion of the Soviet Union, which opened the Eastern Front.